yankunm/JavaScript_Guide/README.md

 ### The Math Object

 You can also use the `Math` object for math methods, such as `Math.floor()` or `Math.ceil()`, or constants like `Math.PI`.
 A useful combination to get a range of numbers from start to end is `Math.floor(Math.random() * num_options) + start`, where start is the number you start at and num_options is how many numbers there are, `Math.random()` return a number between 0 to 1.

+Note: to check if a number is a number you can use `!Number.isNaN(x)`.

 ### String Manipulation